Gabyfle/Brainfuck/README.md

 ## What is this ?
 <p style="text-align: justify;">This repository contains a compiler written entirely in OCaml.
 The ultimate goal would be to be able to integrate the compiler into other projects so that he can use Brainfuck as he sees fit.</p>

+## How to use it ?

+(this hasn't been implemented yet)

+Brainfuck is meant to be used in command line.

 ## Performances

 All these records have been made on the same machine.